acrinym/Hermes/README.md

 - Effect parameters editable in the settings panel

 ### 🎨 Theme Engine
-- Light ☀️, Dark 🌙, Phoenix 🦅, Sea Green 🐢, Aurora Glow 🌠, Crimson Ember 🔥, Slate Storm ⛈️ and many more
+- Light ☀️, Dark 🌙, Phoenix 🦅, Sea Green 🐢, Aurora Glow 🌠, Crimson Ember 🔥, Slate Storm ⛈️ and many more including new Sunset 🌇, Forest 🌳 and Neon 💡 themes
 - CSS variables make themes easily customizable
 - Theme choice persists across sessions
+- Themes can be exported or imported via the Options page

 ### 🔒 Domain Allowlist
 - Manage allowed domains from the GUI